datashard/proxy/README.md

 Simple Github Proxy Server, similar to okikio/deno-github-proxy, but easiliy self-hostable.

-Simply import is as a Docker image using `ghcr.io/datashard/proxy`
+Simply import it as a Docker image using `ghcr.io/datashard/proxy`